 Highlights

+In the present study, the author examines the status of women in political parties in Lebanon.
+The study serves as a key resource for deepening understanding of women’s political engagement and the challenges they face.
 The aim of the study is to support efforts to strengthen the role of women in political and party life as key stakeholders in decision-making processes, and to contribute to the development of effective solutions to the broader challenges facing Lebanon.

 The study focuses on political parties as the primary gateway to political engagement in Lebanon, recognizing their critical role in promoting women’s participation and representation in political life, and in advancing gender equality in both the political arena and society at large.